 Hannah: Hi, I am Hannah.
 I studied Computer Science in Basel.
 In my second semester I joined the #kde-windows channel on Freenode IRC to complain about some issues I had with Amarok on Windows, I got involved in the KDE Windows project and its build tool KDE Emerge.

-Thanks that you have time to answer my questions.
+Thanks for taking out time to answer my questions.
 How did you get to programming?
 Favorite programming languages?

 Hannah: Some years passed and somehow I’ve become the maintainer of KDE Emerge, which is nowadays called Craft.
 In addition to my studies, KDE taught me how to program and I gained the ancient knowledge about C++ and Python.

 Recently, you brought tremendous improvements to the build process of the ownCloud Client for Windows.
 What did you do?

 Hannah: Until recently ownCloud for Windows was cross-compiled, recent changes suggested that moving to native builds would simplify the development process……